tubatibs/EnrollmentChallenge/README.md

 ## Future state/Opportunities  for improvements

 Opportunities to improvements with more business validations like dates, coverages and other items.

 API's load data from/to different sources.

-Data model enhancements or customizations with auditing and others Making sure 12 Factor Micro Services Methodology to support SaaS and ready to be deployed in any cloud providers.
+Data model enhancements or customizations with auditing and others

+Making sure 12 Factor Micro Services Methodology to support SaaS and ready to be deployed in any cloud providers.

-Swagger API enhancements and SSL implementation for RestFull services and Data and/or password encryption Containerization with Docker or Kubernetes based on volume.
+Swagger API enhancements and SSL implementation for RestFull services and Data and/or password encryption

+Containerization with Docker or Kubernetes based on volume.

 Performance, scaling and dashboard and monitoring.

 ## About
-Really enjoyed working on this challenge,
+Really enjoyed working on this challenge, Learning Go language and it is simple but having difficulty connecting same h2 database.
+Trying kubernetes and scaling nodes.

 ### Reference Documentation
 For further reference, please consider the following sections: